Bingzw/bingzw.github.io/content/posts/2024-07-05-rf-learning-tabular.md

 - **Value Function $V_{\pi}(s)$**: A function that estimates the expected cumulative reward from a given state with the policy $\pi$.
 - **Q-Function $Q_{\pi}(s, a)$**: A function that estimates the expected cumulative reward from a given state-action pair with the policy $\pi$.

-As it can be seen in *Figure 1*, the general workflow of RL involves
+As it can be seen in the above figure, the general workflow of RL involves
 1. Observe the state $s_t$ (and reward $r_t$), the state can be any representation of the current situation or context in which the agent operates.
 Note that the state space $S$ can be either **finite** or **infinite**.
 2. Based on the current policy $\pi$, the agent selects an action $a_t \in A$ to perform.
 The selection can be **deterministic**